 To repeat, it’s hard not to be impressed by the overall sound quality, doubly so when the price tag is taken into consideration.
 I wouldn’t say the Free 2 Classic exhibits outstanding magic with any particular range or area, but neither is there any blaring shortcoming with any.

 Or perhaps I should put it this way.
 These Soundpeats earbuds are easy on the wallet but certainly not, at all, cheap on sound quality.
-Had I not visited Soundpeats’ online store beforehand, I’d value the model at twice their retail price.
+Had I not visited Soundpeats’ online store beforehand, I’d value the model at twice its retail price.

-A Trendy & Affordable Daily Companion
+Review Conclusion: A Trendy & Affordable Daily Companion

 I usually end my earphone reviews with a section on what I feel the model is great for.
-This time around, I think I’ll comment on Soundpeats’ promotion literature.
+This time round, I think I’ll comment on Soundpeats’ promotion literature.
 That of the Free2 Classic being an “ultimate all-day companion.”
 One that’s suitable for “fashionmongers” too.